 Decision Tree

-Before speaking about Random Forest, it is important to explain the decision tree classifier (DTC).
 Decision Trees are a non-parametric supervised learning method used for classification and regression.
 The goal is to create a model that predicts the value of a target variable by learning simple decision rules inferred from the data features.
 The selection process can be described as a sequence of binary selections corresponding to the traversal of a tree structure.
 One limitation of decision trees is that the division of input space is based on hard splits in which only one model is responsible for making predictions for any given value of the input variables.